groupdocs-editor/Groupdocs.Editor-References-Tutorials/content/english/java/document-editing/edit-email-files-groupdocs-java/_index.md

 Editor editor = new Editor(msgInputPath);
 editor.dispose();
 ```

 ## Implementation Guide
-We will break down the implementation into logical sections, each focusing on a specific feature of GroupDocs.Editor for Java.
+We’ll break the process into clear, numbered steps.
+Each step includes a brief explanation followed by the original code block (unchanged).

-### Load Email File into Editor
+### Step 1: Load Email File into Editor
-**Overview:** This feature demonstrates loading an MSG email file using the GroupDocs.Editor API.
+**Overview:** Load the MSG file using the `Editor` class.
-#### Step 1: Define Document Path

 ```java
 String msgInputPath = "YOUR_DOCUMENT_DIRECTORY/sample.msg";
 ```
-#### Step 2: Initialize Editor Instance

 ```java
 import com.groupdocs.editor.Editor;